 Back to All Events

-July 17 Make Good Trouble
+Report on July 17 Make Good Trouble

 We honor the legacy of Congressman John Lewis, civil rights activist, humanist, and early proponent of the Voting Rights Act of 1965.
 That act guaranteed our constitutional right to equal voting access, but thanks to the Supreme Court’s Shelby vs Holder decision and the Trump Administration, voting rights are now in jeopardy - for all of us.